j4sp3rr/ServiceNow-PA-dashboard-in-configurable-workspaces/KPI Details/README.md

 ## 1. Page creation

+**Scope**: Please note that although you can make these pages in any scope it is recommended to pick an appropriate scope for your workspace.
+In this case Service Operations Workspace Core was chosen.

 Create a new page and select `Create from scratch instead` in the top right Choose and page name you'd like but set the url path to `kpi_details` to make sure our script from the PA Dashboard page works (if you need to use a different url path make sure to change it there as well.)
 For parameters set up the following: